 Join us for TAG Summit 2019 on November 8th as we gather expertise, discuss insights, and share valuable experiences in technology.

-Our theme this year is Strengthening Our Technology Community and will highlight both professional development and technical education with breakout tracks for business leadership, software/web developers, and IT/cybersecurity professionals.
+Our theme this year is Strengthening Our Technology Community and will highlight both professional development and technical education with breakout tracks for business leadership, software/web developers, engineers, and IT/cybersecurity professionals.
 Activities will allow for networking, socializing, and additional discussion.

 Panel Discussions, and Breakout Track Topics.
 We strive to bring valuable professional and technical education to our regional technology community with deeper dives in our breakout tracks for:

 - IT/cybersecurity professionals

 - Software/web developers